A: Applicants must complete and submit the web form on the “Apply” page of the Foundation’s website.

 Q: Do you have geographic restrictions?

 A: Preference will be given to projects that benefit communities served by publications and other businesses in the Swift Communications, Inc. family.
-Those are listed under the “Communities” tab.
+Those are listed under the “Communities” tab and include:

 Q: Do you provide general operating grants?